orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 *NOTE: This means that one language is always picked, even if it is not an "available" language.*

 Once a language is selected, it is stored as the `fr-language` session attribute so that it is remembered when the user navigates pages.
 This behavior can be turned off if the `fr-remember-language=false` is passed as request parameter.

+### Determination of the Form Runner UI language

+#### Summary page and Detail page

+The form language is first selected as described above.
+Then the actual form language is selected:

+- If the form language is one of the available Form Runner UI languages, then it is selected.
+- Otherwise, if the default language specified with `oxf.fr.default-language.*.*` is one of the available languages, then it is selected.
+- Otherwise English is selected.

+The Form Runner user interface can match the language of the form, or be separate.
+For example, if your form definition is in Mandarin Chinese, but Form Runner doesn't support that language for it's UI yet, the Form Runner UI will be in English.

+#### Home page

+xxx

 ## Form Builder and Form Runner user interface